-Description of Strategic Planning Elements
+2. Description of Strategic Planning Elements

 Provide a description of the strategic planning elements listed below.
 A complete answer will rely on a variety of data sources and employer input.
-Describe how the information was gathered and what partners and employers were consulted.
+Also describe how the information was gathered and what partners and employers were consulted.

+a.
 Regional economic conditions